universetraveller/CatenaD4J/scripts/split_tests/README.md

 The argument `<bug_id>` is optional.
 If it is set, the script only execute minimization process on the specified bug id, otherwise, the script execute minimization process on all bug ids in 2toMore.

+The argument `<path_to_metadata_file>` is optional.
+If it is not set, it use `./database.json` as default value.

-Example to minimize a single bug: `python3 run.py /root/defects4j /tmp Chart_25`
+Example to minimize a single bug: `python3 run.py -d /root/defects4j -w /tmp -b Chart_25`

 The output is a json file `./running/res5.json` which contains information of the original and minimized tests.